torch2424/working-group/README.md

 * Target feature parity with WebAssembly and related technology.

 * Support non-browser use cases well (i.e. serverless, blockchain, etc...).

+* Stay backwards-compatible to TypeScript syntax and JavaScript APIs as much as possible and reasonable.

 * Compliment current web projects, and support building WebAssembly modules "from scratch".
 By offering "fine-grain" control to developers.